 Mass Save incentives and rebates are income based.
 Check out the income chart to figure out which of the three income categories apply to you.
 They incentives and rebates may include:

-Residents who qualify as low-income may be eligible for additional energy efficiency incentives and utility bill discounts through the Worcester Community Action Council website or by calling 508-754-1176.
+Residents who qualify as low-income (below 60% of the median income in the state) may be eligible for additional programs and utility bill assistance through the Worcester Community Action Council website or by calling 508-754-1176.

 For more information about Smart Energy Advice, email us at energyadvice@worcesterma.gov.